typowritter/RustAutoComplete/README.md

 # RustAutoComplete
 A binding for Sublime Text to the Rust auto completion tool by Phil Dawes (https://github.com/phildawes/racer).

+(This is a fixed version from [defuz](https://github.com/defuz/RustAutoComplete), the original repo is out of maintenance.)

 ## Features
 * Auto complete (invoked automatically on Rust files).
 * Go to definition (default key binding is F2).